leobrival/topographic-studio-plugins/plugins/hookify/rules/01-destructive-commands.local.md

 action: block
 ---

-**Commande destructive bloquée : rm -rf**
+**Destructive command blocked: rm -rf**

-Cette commande supprime récursivement et de force tous les fichiers.
+This command recursively and forcefully deletes all files.

-Alternatives :
+Alternatives:
-- `rm -ri` : suppression interactive avec confirmation
+- `rm -ri`: interactive deletion with confirmation
-- `trash` : déplacer vers la corbeille
+- `trash`: move to trash bin
-- Vérifier le chemin avec `ls` d'abord
+- Check the path with `ls` first